Hotels near Northwest Forsyth Little League Complex

 Are there extended-stay hotels near Northwest Forsyth Little League Complex?

-Yes — several extended-stay hotels are available near Northwest Forsyth Little League Complex.
-Residence Inn by Marriott Winston-Salem Hanes Mall (10.01 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Winston-Salem Hanes Mall (10.6 mi) offers a full kitchen and on-site laundry.
-WoodSpring Suites Winston-Salem near Hanes Mall (11.68 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Winston-Salem Hanes Mall (10.01 mi, from $134/night), Home2 Suites by Hilton Winston-Salem Hanes Mall (10.6 mi, from $341/night), and WoodSpring Suites Winston-Salem near Hanes Mall (11.68 mi, from $84/night) are all extended-stay properties near Northwest Forsyth Little League Complex, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Northwest Forsyth Little League Complex?